hanice/TGD_Public/PancreasUCSF/00-Summary/01-Summary.md

 T2D credible intervals ordered by the number of overlapped differential peaks (normalized by length of the interval)

-rs231361_KCNQ1 has x-axis values as 0 because its position annotated in the table was a point rather than an interval.
+Top three hits have x-axis values as 0 because their positions annotated in the table were points rather than intervals.

 The rs231361_KCNQ1 has been discussed in the Nature Genetics paper.